Gurdwara Shahid Ganj Singh Singhania

-The Gurdwara Shahid Ganj Singh Singhania, also known as Gurdwara Shaheedganj Singh Singhnian, is a historic Sikh gurdwara at Naulakha Bazaar in Lahore, Pakistan, which marks the site where over 100,000 Sikh men and women lost their lives in the 18th century.
-It is located opposite Gurudwara Bhai Taru Singh.
+The Gurdwara Shahid Ganj Singh Singhania, also known as Gurdwara Shaheedganj Singh Singhnian, is a historic Sikh gurdwara at Shahidganj in Naulakha Bazaar in Lahore, Pakistan, which marks the site where over 100,000 Sikh men and women lost their lives in the 18th century.
+According to Neelum Naz, 250,000 Sikhs were killed at the site during the 18th century.
+Sikhs were executed at the site during the periods of Zakaria Khan, Yahya Khan, Shah Nawaz Khan, Mir Mannu, and Adina Beg.
+It is located opposite of Gurdwara Bhai Taru Singh.
 Bhai Mani Singh was martyred at this site on 14 June 1738.